 The History of Essaouira

-Essaouira is a town on the Moroccan coast about two and a half hours west from Marrakech, and four and a half hours southwest of Casablanca.
+Essaouira is a town on the Moroccan coast about two and a half hours west from Marrakech, four and a half hours southwest of Casablanca and north of Taghazout.
 With a population of just under 80,000, it’s a beautiful town to visit.
 Unlike Marrakech, it’s mostly unaffected by mass tourism, or so it seemed on my trip in November.

 The origin of Essaouira dates back into prehistoric times.
 Carthaginian traders set up a market there in the 6th century BC.
 It’s been controlled by several countries and empires over the years, including the Romans, Portuguese and French.
 The Jewish community was also very large in Essaouira, at one point comprising 40% of the total population.